hiibolt/KnowledgeBase/pages/Project 2 - Allie.md

 ## Introduction
-In this project, we will be deriving variations of a predator-prey model that typically is modeled by the following model:
+In this project, we will be deriving variations of a predator-prey model.
+In this model, hawks and owls are found in an environment where they coexist but complete for prey. that typically is modeled by the following model:

 **Owls vs. Hawks** (Competing species in same environment)
 $$\Delta O_n = k_1O_n-k_3O_nH_n$$